Powered by MOMENTUM MEDIA

 ============

-In March this year, the U.S. Attorney’s Office and FBI seized and disarmed the groups DCAT, also known as “InfraShutdown”, “Godzilla” and “Skynet”.
-The same month, the group claimed a DDoS attack on the US Department of Justice (DoJ, but provided no proof of the incident.
+In March this year, the US Attorney’s Office and FBI seized and disarmed the groups DCAT, also known as “InfraShutdown”, “Godzilla”, and “Skynet”.
+The same month, the group claimed a DDoS attack on the US DOJ but provided no proof of the incident.
 Since then, the group has remained dark.

-Now, the DoJ has unsealed charges against 22 year old Ahmed Salah Yousif Omer and 27 year old Alaa Salah Yusuuf Omer.
-Both were charged with one count of conspiracy to damage computers, whilst Ahmed Salah faced an additional three counts of damaging protected computers.
+Now, the DOJ has unsealed charges against 22-year-old Ahmed Salah Yousif Omer and 27-year-old Alaa Salah Yusuuf Omer.
+Both were charged with one count of conspiracy to damage computers, while Ahmed Salah faced an additional three counts of damaging protected computers.

-If convicted and arrested, Ahmed Salah is facing potential life in federal prison, whilst his brother Alaa Salah faces five years.
+If convicted and arrested, Ahmed Salah is facing potential life in federal prison, while his brother Alaa Salah faces five years.

-“Anonymous Sudan sought to maximize havoc and destruction against governments and businesses around the world by perpetrating tens of thousands of cyberattacks,” said United States Attorney Martin Estrada.
+“Anonymous Sudan sought to maximise havoc and destruction against governments and businesses around the world by perpetrating tens of thousands of cyber attacks,” said US attorney Martin Estrada.

 Daniel Croft